-We will also cover Rothbard’s criticism of Jeremy Bentham, which provides his most detailed discussion of utilitarianism.
+The course also covers Rothbard’s criticism of Jeremy Bentham, which provides his most detailed discussion of utilitarianism.
 Students will learn why Rothbard rejected this influential system.

 One of the funniest parts of the book is Rothbard’s discussion of John Stuart Mill, who, to say the least was not his favorite person.
-We’ll see what Rothbard found wrong in Mill’s economics and political philosophy.
+One lecture will be dedicated to Rothbard’s view of Mill’s economics and political philosophy.

 As will be apparent, the course will be of interest not only to students of economics but also to those interested in philosophy, politics, and history.
 The course continues my course on Volume 1 of Rothbard’s history, but that course is not a prerequisite for this one, and no material from it is presupposed.